vic-ma/website/content/posts/2025-10-15-test-post/index.md

 ### Fixtures and functions

-My first step was to extract all of this setup code, which was repeated at the start of each test case:
+My first step was to extract all of this setup code:
 ```c
 g_autoptr (WordList) word_list = NULL;
 IpuzGrid *grid;